Easy Sheet Pan Spicy Seafood Boil (No Giant Pot Required!)

 Ingredient Prep

 • Break the corn into 2-3 inch pieces.
-I found it hard to break so if you decide to cut it be very, very careful.
+I found it hard to break, so if you decide to cut it, be careful.

 • Cut the sausage into 1/4" slices

-• Quarter or halve the potatoes, depending on the side (don't peel)
+• Wash and then quarter or halve the potatoes, depending on the size (keep the skin on the potatoes).

 • Wash the shrimp (seafood).
 I didn't take the shells off but you can.